JulioJu/carto-paille-porteuse/README.md

 * We could have error "error 209 invalid session token" randomly See also https://stackoverflow.com/questions/32103777/parse-for-javascript-error-209-invalid-session-token-when-signing-up-a-new-u
   Try catch each Parse (not already done because I would like understand better the error)

+* Unicity of latitude and longitude.
+Maybe use TableType.GEOPOINT.

 ## Note